Skip to content

 Colorado’s mountains and forests are stunning to drive through.

-The park has a large network of hiking trails that range from beginner to expert level.
-Along the trails, there are over 100 camping sites for visitors to use.
+The park has an extensive network of hiking trails that range from beginner to expert level.
+Along the trails are over 100 camping sites for visitors to use.
 In addition to hikers, horses and other pack animals can use the trails.

 Rock climbing is also very popular at Rocky Mountain National Park.
 The highest peak in the park, Longs Peak, features a 13-kilometre climb one-way.
 Bouldering or climbing up a rock formation without ropes or a harness is also popular.

 Fishing is allowed within the park with a permit.
 Among the bodies of water in Rocky Mountain National Park are over 150 lakes and 724 kilometres of rivers.
-During the winter months, activities such as sledding, skiing, and walking the snowshoe trails are available.
+Activities such as sledging, skiing, and walking the snowshoe trails are available in winter.

 From high-up vistas to multiple hiking trails and visitor centres along the route, the trip on Trail Ridge Road is one of the most impressive road trips in the USA.